3-Day Bow Building Class

 Beyond the experience of building my own bow for the first time, the level of hospitality shown to three strangers simply cannot be described.
 The good food and the ongoing friendship so freely given will never be forgotten.
 Thanks again!"

 "This particular class was above and beyond anything I expected.
 The camaraderie was incredible.
 I didn’t know anyone prior to arrival.
 I left with three great relationships and hell of a bow!
 I have so much pride in the bow that I came home with.
 You truly get to hand carve your own bow - no power tools!
 Correy provides assistance and expertise where needed, but you will do the majority of the work.
-He coaches you through each step and explain why you are doing it.
+He coaches you through each step and explains why you are doing it.
 Correy’s knowledge and experience with bow building is unmatched.

 You can camp out on his property or get a hotel.
 I highly recommend camping.
 You get the full primitive experience.
 It was awesome to be able to unplug over the weekend.
 You will also eat some incredible food, and the local restaurants are great as well.

 Correy went out of his way to make our experience the best it could be.
-I attended a summer class with extremely hot temperatures, and he had created a makeshift out door air conditioning unit!
+I attended a summer class with extremely hot temperatures, and he had created a makeshift outdoor air conditioning unit!
 The thoughtfulness and attention to detail was very much appreciated!
 If you are wondering if you should take the class, you should!
 It’s worth every penny!
 Grab some buddies, your spouse, or show up by yourself and take the class.
 You will have an incredible bow by the end of the weekend, and an experience you'll never forget!"

 "What an amazing workshop!
 We learned all the basics as well as some pro tips when it comes to building.
 You should come prepared to work hard because it was a physically demanding process.
 It was fun to see the stave of wood we had in the beginning turn into this beautiful piece of art.
 Shooting on the third day was the most amazing experience knowing I made this majestic bow.